flame-engine/flame/doc/components.md

 the `Component` remove method.

 The `onLoad` method can be overridden to run asynchronous initialization code for the component, like loading an image for example.
-This method is executed after the initial "preparation" of the component has finished the first time, meaning that this method is executed after the first `onGameResize` call and just before the inclusion of the component in the `FlameGame`'s (or another `Component`'s) list of components.
+This method is executed after `onGameResize`, but before the `onMount`.
+This method is guaranteed to execute only once during the lifetime of the component, so you can think of it as an "asynchronous constructor".

-The `onMount` method can be overridden to run asynchronous initialization code that should run every time the component is added to a new parent.
+The `onMount` method runs every time when the component is mounted into a game tree.
 This means that you should not initialize `late` variables here, since this method might run several times throughout the component's lifetime.
-This method is executed after the initial "preparation" of the component is done and after `onGameResize` and `onLoad`, but before the inclusion of the component in the parent's list of components.
+This method will only run if the parent is already mounted.
+If the parent is not mounted yet, then this method will wait in a queue (this will have no effect on the rest of the game engine).

 ## Component
 Usually if you are going to make your own component you want to extend `PositionComponent`, but if